-- 1) Each patient should have a study file containing signed informed consent document, completed case report forms and other source documentation. - 2) Arrange patient files in order of study visits. - 3) Complete paper copy CRFs before entering data on the website.

-- 4) If corrections to paper copies are needed, draw a single line through the incorrect response, write the correct response, and initial and date the correction.
-White-Out or other similar products that obscure the original response may not be used on source documents. - 5) Keep all Regulatory documents together in a binder. - IRB documents tab: All approval letters, modification/amendment submissions, approved and stamped copies of documents such as recruitment materials and ICFs, any correspondence with the IRB. - IRB reports tab: Some IRBs have separate templates for sites to report serious adverse events and protocol deviations.
-If your IRB requires such reporting please include these reports under this tab. - CAPTION Study tab: monitoring pre-visit letters, monitoring post-visit letters, site signature logs and study related certifications such as protocol training, BP certification, data entry training for all staff members (past and present) who work on CAPTION should be filed here.
+- 1. Each patient should have a study file containing signed informed consent document, completed case report forms and other source documentation. - 2.
+Arrange patient files in order of study visits. - 3.
+Complete paper copy CRFs before entering data on the website. - 4.
+If corrections to paper copies are needed, draw a single line through the incorrect response, write the correct response, and initial and date the correction.
+White-Out or other similar products that obscure the original response may not be used on source documents. - 5.
+Keep all Regulatory documents together in a binder. - IRB documents tab: All approval letters, modification/amendment submissions, approved and stamped copies of documents such as recruitment materials and ICFs, any correspondence with the IRB. - IRB reports tab: Some IRBs have separate templates for sites to report serious adverse events and protocol deviations.
+If your IRB requires such reporting please include these reports under this tab. - CAPTION Study tab: monitoring pre-visit letters, monitoring post-visit letters, site signature logs and study related certifications such as protocol training, data entry training for all staff members (past and present) who work on CAPTION should be filed here.

-III.
+II.
 PROCEDURES FOR STUDY COORDINATORS

-A. PATIENT SCREENING AND ENROLLMENT FOR ACTIVE OBSERVATION GROUP SUBJECTS
+A. PATIENT SCREENING AND ENROLLMENT

-The Study Coordinator will consent up to 80 patients with uncontrolled BP.
-Your enrollment target is 24 qualifying subjects who meet all inclusion criteria, sign informed consent, and pass both mental status screening and BP measurement screening.
-The long term goal is that at least 20 of the 24 qualifying patients will complete the 24 month study.
-If you do not succeed in enrolling 24 qualifying patients before 80 patients have signed informed consent, you must submit an amendment/modification to your IRB before consenting ANY additional subjects.
-Since receiving approval to consent more than 80 subjects will take time, you should move forward with the IRB submission after you consent your 60th patient.
+The Study Coordinator will obtain informed consent from up to 30 patients with persistent asthma.
+Your enrollment target is 15 qualifying subjects who meet all inclusion criteria, sign informed consent and pass mental status screening.
+If you do not succeed in enrolling 15 qualified patients before 30 have signed informed consent, you must submit a modification to your IRB before consenting ANY additional subjects.

-One focus of the study is management of hypertension in minority populations.
+One focus of the study is management of asthma in minority populations.
 Our goal across sites is for 40% of enrolled patients to represent a minority population.
 The enrollment numbers displayed in APPENDIX III serve as individual site targets for minority enrollment.
 Not all sites have a sufficiently large minority population to achieve this level of minority enrollment.
 Other sites are likely to achieve far greater minority enrollment.
 The randomization methodology described below should never be violated in order to increase minority enrollment.
 And minority patients should not be pressured to join the study.
 However, Study Coordinators can promote minority subject retention by working diligently to accommodate subjects' schedules and assisting with transportation costs when possible.